Birgit Prinz: Club career

-Prinz began her career at SV Dörnigheim FC.
+Prinz began her career at Dörnigheimer SV.
 She made her Bundesliga debut for FSV Frankfurt, where she played from 1993 to 1998.
 During that time Prinz won two Bundesliga titles and two German Cups.
 In 1997 and 1998 she was the Bundesliga top scorer.
 In 1998, she moved to local rivals 1.
 FFC Frankfurt, where she has had her biggest success at club level.
 In 13 seasons at the club, Prinz won six Bundesliga and eight German Cup titles.
 She also won the Bundesliga top-scorer award twice more in 2001 and 2007.
 Prinz won the UEFA Women's Cup three times with Frankfurt, in the 2001–02, 2005–06 and 2007–08 seasons.
 She also reached the final in 2004, but lost to the Swedish side Umeå IK.

 For two seasons, Prinz joined Carolina Courage in the professional women's league WUSA in the United States.
 During her short stint in America she claimed the 2002 WUSA Championship.
 After the 2003 World Cup, Prinz declined an offer from AC Perugia to play in Italy's men's Serie A, fearing her transfer would be used as a publicity stunt and she would end up on the bench.

 In her time at FFC Frankfurt, Prinz won many personal awards, including a record eight German Female Footballer of the Year awards from 2001 to 2008.
 She was named the FIFA World Player of the Year in 2003, 2004 and 2005.
 For four consecutive years from 2007 to 2010 she came second, behind Brazil's Marta.